tigase/siskin-im/Documentation/restructured/Welcome.rst

-encrypted chats and group chats sending and receiving files/pictures audio- and videocalls recording and sending voice messages (Siskin IM 7.0) Sending your geolocation (Siskin IM 7.0)
+encrypted chats and group chats sending and receiving files/pictures audio- and videocalls recording and sending voice messages
+Sending your geolocation

 Minimum Requirements
 --------------------------